Are you looking to purchase an outstanding iPhone tele lens? One that will get you excellent-quality images of distant subjects?

 Amazing images await.

-Our pick for the best iPhone tele lens is the Moment 58mm telephoto, which gives you 2X optical zoom, along with good image quality (especially in the center of the frame) and stellar build quality.
+Our pick for the best iPhone tele lens is the Sirui Portrait lens, which gives you decent zoom, good image quality, and a rugged build.

-However, those who are looking for a lower-priced option should check out the Mikikin 5 in 1 kit, which includes a 20X lens.
-Though it doesn’t offer as strong image quality as the Moment 58mm, the price is far lower, and the optics are good for the price.
+However, those who are looking for a lower-priced option should check out the Sevenka 6-in-1 kit, which includes an 18X lens.
+Though it doesn’t offer as strong image quality as the Sirui Portrait lens, the price is far lower, and the optics are decent for the price.
 Plus, you’ll get several other fun lenses as part of the package.
-It’s also easily mounted on most smartphones, while the Moment lens requires a special case to even get started.

 There is no one best iPhone telephoto focal length; it all depends on your needs!
 If you want to shoot portrait photography or street photography, a 2X telephoto lens (around 50mm-60mm) should work well.
 However, if you want to shoot distant sports, aim for a lens around 10X (or even 15X, if you’re dealing with large distances).
 And for those who want to shoot birds or the moon, even greater distances (20X, or even 36X) will be best.

-If you’re on a budget, I recommend the Mikikin 5 in 1 kit, which offers a 20X lens and decent image quality.
-Another great option is the Eweima 4 in 1, which is a slightly more midrange focal length option (12X) at a bargain price.
+If you’re on a budget, I recommend the Sevenka 6-in-1 kit, which offers a 20X lens and decent image quality.

 The Moment 58mm telephoto lens is a great option.
-In fact, it’s our pick for the best iPhone tele lens you can buy.
 It balances image quality (which is good, especially in the center), build quality (which is amazing, through and through), and price (which is reasonable, though not cheap).

 Of course, the 2X optical zoom isn’t for everybody.
 If you’re hoping to do portrait, street, or casual walkaround photography, 2X is great.
 But for those looking to shoot distant wildlife, you’ll want significantly more reach.

-You should purchase an iPhone telephoto lens if you’re looking to expand your reach. iPhones only offer around 25mm of reach (which jumps to around 60mm on the iPhone 7 Plus, 8 Plus, X, XS, and 11 Pro).
+You should purchase an iPhone telephoto lens if you’re looking to expand your reach. iPhones only offer around 25mm of reach (which jumps to around 60mm on the iPhone 7 Plus, 8 Plus, X, XS, 11 Pro, and 12 Pro/12 Pro Max).
 While the common 25mm lens is nice for landscape shots, sometimes you just want to zoom in more.
 And that’s where iPhone telephoto lenses come in.
 They’ll get you much closer to the scene, sometimes as much as 36X closer, and will allow you to capture details that you wouldn’t have been able to otherwise.